 The network operates a mailing list to keep members informed of upcoming events and initiatives and holds networking events or learning opportunities on a quarterly basis.

-Employees can also complete an expression of interest to join the Queensland public sector LGBTIQ+ Steering Committee.
+Towards the end of each calendar year an expression of interest will be circulated, seeking applications from employees to join the Queensland public sector LGBTIQ+ Steering Committee.

 The Public Service Commission has developed resources for employees and agencies as part of the Queensland public sector LGBTIQ+ inclusion strategy.